adele97/kotlin-notebooks-blog/src/main/markdown/blog.md

 Kandy makes use of code blocks to define plot elements, and supports custom styles, themes, and layout adjustments.

 Let's start with a simple bar chart to visualise how the distribution of winners at each number of successful lift attempts.
-All we need to do is specify which column to map to the x axis and which to map top the y axis!
+All we need to do is specify which column to map to the x axis and which to map to the y axis!

 ```kotlin notebook
 plot(winnersDataFrame) {